 – Most shotgun stocks are way too long to allow the squaring of your shoulders to the target.
 Some of the after market stocks are even longer than factory when the recoil pad is installed.
 I was recommending youth stocks, but the drop of the comb makes it difficult to get to the sight(s).
 They do work great for receiver mounted red dots.

 – As for sights the ghost ring rear and high visibility front rule on tactical shotguns.
 They allow for sighting in slugs and buckshot/birdshot should impact close enough at defensive distances.
-I have mixed feelings on the fiber optic fronts, seems the pipe breaks or falls out at the worst time.
+I have mixed feelings on the fiber optic fronts.
+It seems that the pipe breaks or falls out at the worst time.
 I would go for permanent mounted front sights rather than slip on or magnetic.
 We have a student with multiple classes on his Burris Fastfire.
 I imagine the Leupold, Trijicon and other small reflex sights would make great additions, but I would still have a back-up iron or bead to go with whatever you choose.

 – White lights are a great idea, but I have seen every type of user installed light fail.
 Either electronically or physically they fail, the exception is a SUREFIRE LED dedicated shotgun forend.
 So don’t put the cart before the horse, review the SUREFIRE website or catalog and purchase a shotgun the can be fitted with forend.